Measuring data types: Measuring of Inductive Data Types

 Here $\chi_\cofree$ is the coalgebraic structure on the cofree coalgebra, and $\varepsilon$ is the counit of the cofree-forgetful adjunction.

 Now we can use this to guarantee the existence of a universal measuring.

-\begin{theorem} Suppose that $\C$ symmetric monoidal closed category that is locally presentable, and that $F\colon \C\rightarrow \C$ is an accessible endofunctor.
+\begin{theorem} Suppose that $\C$ is a symmetric monoidal closed category that is locally presentable, and that $F\colon \C\rightarrow \C$ is a symmetric lax monoidal, accessible endofunctor.
 Given $F$-algebras $A$ and $B$, then the universal measuring coalgebra $(\ubalg(A,B), \widetilde{\ev})$ exists and is determined as the following equalizer diagram in $\bcoalg$:

 \end{theorem}

 \begin{proof} Since every $C$-indexed partial homomorphism $\widetilde{\varphi}\colon C\rightarrow [A, B]$ is equivalent to a coalgebra homomorphism $C\rightarrow \cofree([A,B])$ that coequalizes the parallel morphisms described above, we see that the category $\cM(A,B)$ of measurings from $A$ to $B$ is equivalent to the category of cones over the aforementioned parallel morphisms.
 Thus they have equivalent terminal objects $\ubalg(A,B)$. \end{proof}